mvnicosia/gamebook/default_books/Your_Father_The_Hero.md

 You go to the stables, gather a horse and saddle as well as some travel rations you would need for the journey.
 You don’t have much, but you don’t think you will be gone for too long.
 A week at most.

+You also grab a sword.
+Practically a sliver compared to your father's sword, but it's the right size for your build.

 You ride the brown mare.
-It isn't as strong as your father's horse, but you are light enough that it won’t matter.
+It isn't as strong as your father's horse, but again, you are light enough that it won’t matter.

 Before your mother can catch you, you ride out of the valley in the footsteps of your father.